wangwenx190/framelesshelper/README.md

 Notes

-- The `setFramelessWindows` function must not be called after the widget is shown.
+- The `setFramelessWindows`/`addFramelessWindow` function must not be called after the widget is shown.
 However, for QWindows, it must be called after they are shown.
 - I use `startSystemMove` and `startSystemResize` which are only available since Qt 5.15 for moving and resizing frameless windows on UNIX platforms, so if your Qt version is below that, you can't compile this code.
 I'm sorry for it but using the two functions is the easiest way to achieve this.
 - Any widgets (or Qt Quick elements) in the titlebar area will not be resposible because the mouse events are intercepted.
-Try if `setIgnoreAreas` and `setDraggableAreas` help.
+Try if `setIgnoreAreas` and `setDraggableAreas` can help.
 - Only top level windows can be frameless.
 Applying this code to child windows or widgets will result in unexpected behavior.
-- If you want to use your own border width, border height, titlebar height or minimum window size, just use the original numbers, no need to scale them according to DPI, this code will do the scaling automatically.
+- If you want to use your own border width, border height, titlebar height or maximum/minimum window size, just use the original numbers, no need to scale them according to DPI, this code will do the scaling automatically.

 ## Supported Platforms